sujeet123/CityBasedWeatherActivities/README.md

 | Dependencies | none — no third-party packages |
 | Testing | XCTest |

+Why SwiftUI + Async/Await?
-I chose SwiftUI + plain async/await for this project over UIKIT here since this framework best suited with reactive programming and latest swift concurrecny framework.
+I chose SwiftUI combined with native async/await for this project because it perfectly aligns with modern reactive programming principles.
+This combination eliminates extensive boilerplate code and natively integrates with Swift 6's strict concurrency framework to ensure a responsive, thread-safe user experience.

 ## c.
 Architecture